Anti-Valentine has a driver's license from South Africa and has studied many driving materials.

-In the past I wrote a hub about how to pass your Driver’s Licence test the first time.
-I was asked in one comment on that article a while back to elaborate on things that you can do that will cause you to fail your driver’s test.
+Sometimes you don't pass your driver’s license test the first time.
+There are quite a few things you can do that will cause you to fail your driver’s test.

 The information I have gathered this from comes from the score sheet the examiner had while I was driving, as well as some K53 manuals that I poured over.
 Note that this information applies to the South African driving test and maybe other countries that follow the K53.
 Covered are things that will garner penalty points (enough of which will lead you to fail your test) as well as actions that will lead you to instantly fail your test.